top of page

 Hydration

 So, I have been looking into the benefits of hydrogen water for a while and decided to start testing it out recently.
-The benefits for sporting performance are endless, it is great for recovery and your overall health.
+The benefits of sporting performance are endless, it is great for recovery and your overall health.

 There are many different ways in which you can get hydrogen water.
-For this marathon I decided to use the tablets which just dissolve into water as this would be the easiest to use on the day.
+For this marathon, I decided to use the tablets which just dissolve into water as this would be the easiest to use on the day.

 This is 100% a product I am going to be using going forward.